Ghost CMS is a simple and modern platform for blogs and membership websites.

 Memberships with 0% fees

-The current version of Ghost is the best for content membership websites, and that's one of its most attractive features because memberships are native.
-This means you don't need to install any plugin or make integrations for them to work.
+This means you don't need to install any plugin or integration for them to work.

-With Ghost, you keep more money from each subscriber, and you only get deducted Stripe fees, usually between 2% to 3,5%.
+With Ghost, you keep more money from each subscriber, and you only get deducted Stripe fees (usually between 2%-3.5%).

-To enable memberships, you need a Stripe account and connect it with Ghost on the dashboard.
+You only need a Stripe account and connect it with Ghost on the dashboard to enable memberships.

-In terms of SEO, Ghost is solid.
+In terms of SEO, Ghost is rock solid!
 I'll divide this section into technical and "support" features.
-Don't worry, you don't need to be an SEO expert to understand this section.
+Don't worry!
+You don't need to be an SEO expert to understand this section.

 First, the technical features Ghost has that make it optimized in the eyes of Google:

-- Custom URLs: URLs should be short, clear, and easy to read.
+- Custom URLs: Short, clear, and easy to read are helpful for SEO.
 With Ghost, you can customize them;

 - Robots.txt: this file tells search engines what pages they can and cannot crawl, which is very important.
-In Ghost, this file blocks the dashboard, and posts sent by email are blocked by default;
+In Ghost, this file blocks the dashboard, and posts sent by email;

 - XML sitemap: this file lists all posts and pages on your site.
 This helps search engines find pages faster;